Make-A-Wish and James Clemens team up to grant Madison girl’s wish

 “It seemed like on my really hard days I would randomly find heads up pennies in the most interesting spots.
 As soon as she got out of transplant the pennies transferred to her,” Mom Megan Carlson said.

-Megan said Maelin found began finding more heads-up pennies than she had ever seen.
-Maelin wanted to keep them in a small box, saying God was sending her pennies, and He would soon also send her a puppy she could name Penny.
+Megan said Maelin started finding more heads-up pennies than she had ever seen.
+Maelin began keeping them in a small box, saying God was sending her the pennies, and He would soon also send her a puppy that she could name Penny.

 These pennies were Megan’s sign that Maelin was ready to officially change her wish and get her new best friend.
 James Clemens was there to help Make-A-Wish Alabama make it happen.